Make A DAte with Discovery

 In 2016, Sophie Hollingsworth carried WINGS flag No. 30 to the Republic of Vanuatu, a chain of over 80 islands in the south west Pacific, to document the possible existence of a remote tribe of female chiefs.

-At this WINGS WorldQuest Explorer Talk, Sophie will provide a unique look into a complex and diverse culture accompanied with artifacts and paintings from her expedition.
-Learn about custom dances and water music, try your hand at sand drawing, and wear a sacred pig tusk.
-Join us for a rare visual photographic and artistic documentation of a vanishing way of life in the South Pacific.
+At this WINGS WorldQuest Explorer Talk, Sophie provided a unique look into a complex and diverse culture accompanied with artifacts and paintings from her expedition.
+She taught us about their custom dances, water music, sand drawing, and sacred pig ceremonies.
+We enjoyed a rare visual photographic and artistic documentation of a vanishing way of life in the South Pacific.
+Thank you Sophie!

 WINGS FELLOWS FORUM